Eurasian curlew: Behaviour and ecology

 The Eurasian curlew is generally wary.
 It is highly gregarious outside the breeding season.

 Breeding

-The nest is a bare scrape on taiga, meadow, and similar habitats.
-The clutch size of the curlew consists of 4 eggs which are laid in April or May and incubates them for about a month until they begin to hatch.
-It has been observed that curlews tend to nest close to common kestrel's nests, as they can offer protection from other predators, such as corvids, even though kestrels also predate curlew nests.
+The nest is a bare scrape in meadow or similar habitats.
+The clutch size of the curlew consists of four eggs which are laid in April or May, and both adults incubate them for four weeks until they begin to hatch.
+It has been observed that curlews tend to nest close to common kestrels' nests, as they can offer protection from other predators, such as corvids, even though kestrels also prey on curlew nests.

 Food and feeding

 The Eurasian curlew feeds by probing soft mud for small invertebrates, but will also pick small crabs and earthworms from the surface if the opportunity arises.

 Predation

-Eurasian curlews eggs are predated by foxes and predatory birds.
-In addition sheep have been recorded by the BBC nature series Springwatch predating the eggs.
+Eurasian curlews eggs are preyed on by foxes and predatory birds.
+In addition sheep have been recorded by the BBC nature series Springwatch preying on the eggs.

 Status

 The Eurasian curlew was formerly listed as a species of Least Concern by the IUCN, owing to its expansive range and relatively large population.
 However, the population of the Eurasian curlew was noticed to be declining at a very rapid rate.
 Following the evaluation of its population trend, the classification was found to be outdated, and it was consequently promoted to Near Threatened status in 2008.
 Though it is a common bird, its numbers are noticeably declining, particularly in the United Kingdom and Ireland, which have about a quarter of the global population.
 In the twenty years up to 2016, the population is estimated to have declined by more than 50% in England and Scotland, more than 80% in Wales, and more than 90% in Ireland.
 At the end of 2015 it was placed on the United Kingdom's red list of most endangered bird species.
 The curlew is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.

 Research by scientists at the British Trust for Ornithology suggests that curlew populations in the UK have been negatively affected in areas with high levels of arable farming and afforestation which have reduced its natural habitats of open grasslands.